-Indirect immunofluorescence assay (IFA) is considered to be the gold standard test for the diagnosis of scrub typhus [16], in which the patients serum containing the antibodies to Orientia tsutsugamushi are mixed to antigen on a slide, then detected using a fluorescently labeled anti-human antibody.
-Karp, Kato and Gilliam serotypes are the most commonly used antigens [16], local serotypes are also included in some area[17].
+Indirect immunofluorescence assay (IFA) is considered to be the gold standard test for the diagnosis of scrub typhus [16], in which the patients serum containing the antibodies to Orientia tsutsugamushi are mixed to antigen on a slide, then detected using a fluorescently labeled anticompared with IgM Immunofluorescence test human antibody.
+Karp, Kato and Gilliam serotypes are the most commonly used antigens [16], local serotypes are also included in some area [17].
 Among 1585 samples 350 (22.08%) were positive IgM IFA in our study.
-End point titer ranged from > 1:128-1:5,24,288.
+End point titer ranged from > 1:128-1:524,288.
 High titer observed in our study may be due to active phase of the disease.
-The sensitivity of IFA varies from 70%-100% and specificity varies from 84%-100% according to the various scientific publications [11, 14, 15].
+The sensitivity of IFA varies from 70 to 100% and specificity varies from 84 to 100% according to the various scientific publications [11, 14, 15].
 Diagnostic cut-off titers of IFA vary from 1:10-1:400, which may lead to confusion in its use in the endemic area [16].